jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-11-09-real-time-streaming-with-kafka-and-flink-3/index.md

 ## Summary

 In this lab, we created a Pyflink application that reads records from S3 and sends them into a Kafka topic.
-A custom pipeline Jar file is created as the Kafka cluster is authenticated by IAM, and it is demonstrated how to execute the app in a Flink cluster deployed on Docker and locally as a typical Python app.
+A custom pipeline Jar file was created as the Kafka cluster is authenticated by IAM, and it was demonstrated how to execute the app in a Flink cluster deployed on Docker and locally as a typical Python app.